SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/overview.md

 layout: redirect
 ---

-The following sections will walk you through all functionalities of the Device Management application in detail.
+The following sections will walk you through all functionalities of the Device management application in detail.
 For your convenience find an overview on the content of this document below.

 |SECTION|CONTENT|
 |:---|:---|